wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/6-summary.md

 - Obtain additional trial licenses required to deploy Microsoft Cloud for Healthcare

-- Register an app in Azure AD
+- Register an app in Azure Active Directory

 - Create and configure a Dataverse environment